roboard/86Duino/README.md

 Established in Taiwan since 1989, DMP Electronics Inc. has focused on kernel technology of x86 embedded in hardware development and manufacture.
-Except the standard x86 embedded Single-Board-Computer products, DMP expands services covering the design and manufacture of OEM /ODM for many years, such as Power Application, ATM, Medical, Equipment, Home Entertainment, Automation, Metering Control Module, Gate System, etc. DMP also provides clients with the complete technical support relating Linux and Windows Embedded OS.
+Except the standard x86 embedded Single-Board-Computer products, DMP expands services covering the design and manufacture of OEM/ODM for many years, such as Power Application, ATM, Medical, Equipment, Home Entertainment, Automation, Metering Control Module, Gate System, etc. DMP also provides clients with the complete technical support relating Linux and Windows Embedded OS.
 In response to